THE BLACK EXPERIENCE IN THE ADIRONDACKS

 Amy Godine, Independent Historian

-Dr. Clarence Jefferson Hall Jr., Queensborough Community College, Assistant Professor
+Dr. Clarence Jefferson Hall Jr., Queensborough Community College, Associate Professor

-Dr. Melissane Schrems, St. Lawrence University, Assistant Professor
+Dr. Melissane Schrems, St. Lawrence University, Associate Professor

 Dr. Gretchen Sorin, Cooperstown Graduate Program, Director